ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

 The code at github has been written in CoffeeScript but you could easily switch any part into JS using [http://js2coffee.org/][4]

-### What concepts and practices will be covered in the first ?
+### What concepts and practices will be covered in the first workshop?

 - Creation and Setup of my AngularJS application
 - Module creation and definition